 Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.

 TRACON Pharmaceuticals, Inc.

-Date: August 5, 2020 /s/ Charles P. Theuer, M.D., Ph.D.
+/s/ Charles P. Theuer, M.D., Ph.D.

 Charles P. Theuer, M.D., Ph.D.

 President and Chief Executive Officer

-(principal executive officer and principal financial officer)
+(Principal Executive Officer)